 In 2020, The Columbia County Board of Supervisors approved a $500,000 5-year contract for body-worn cameras used by the Columbia County Sheriff’s Department.
 Policy and procedures need to be written.
 I voted against the resolution, citing the need for effective body camera policy to be included.

 On April 6, the public safety committee met and adopted an “interim” plan.
 However, this plan is inadequate.
-It is a word-for-word copy of the New York State policy template.
+It is a word-for-word copy of the The Division of Criminal Justice Services Office of Public Safety policy template.
 This template is a baseline for all departments “regardless of size or resource limitations.”
 And local law enforcement agencies “are encouraged to customize these protocols.”
 No customizations were made so it repeats phrases like “Officers should be required to activate their [body-worn cameras]” rather than stating that officers are required to activate cameras.

 The committee agreed the policy should be revisited at a future date.

 The elements listed below are critical for realizing improved transparency, community trust, and the full value of the tool.

 - Set buffer mode to record audio and video for 120 seconds before the Event button is pressed.
 Longer recordings provide more transparency and demonstrate the county’s commitment to using the body cameras to their fullest.
 Axon provides this service at no additional cost.

 - Prohibit officers from viewing body camera footage of a critical incident before making a sworn statement.
 After making a sworn statement, officers may be allowed to view footage and add a supplement to their statements if necessary.
 They must include a note stating why this supplement was needed.
 This ensures the most comprehensive and accurate investigations and builds trust with the public.